surniaulula/wpsso-rrssb/readme.txt

 WPSSO and its extensions are fully tested and compatible with PHP v7.x (PHP v5.3 or better required).

-<h3>WPSSO (Core Plugin) Prerequisite</h3>
+<h3>WPSSO Core Plugin Prerequisite</h3>

-WPSSO Ridiculously Responsive Social Sharing Buttons is an extension for the WPSSO (Core Plugin) &mdash; which creates complete &amp; accurate meta tags and Schema markup from your content for social sharing, social media / SMO, search / SEO / rich cards, and more.
+WPSSO Ridiculously Responsive Social Sharing Buttons is an extension for the WPSSO Core plugin &mdash; which creates complete &amp; accurate meta tags and Schema markup from your content for social sharing, social media / SMO, search / SEO / rich cards, and more.

-The WPSSO RRSSB Free extension works with either the Free or Pro version of WPSSO (Core Plugin).
+The WPSSO RRSSB Free extension works with either the Free or Pro version of WPSSO Core.

-The [WPSSO RRSSB Pro extension](https://wpsso.com/extend/plugins/wpsso-rrssb/?utm_source=wpssorrssb-readme-prereq) uses many WPSSO Pro (Core Plugin) features and requires the [WPSSO Pro (Core Plugin)](https://wpsso.com/extend/plugins/wpsso/?utm_source=wpssorrssb-readme-prereq).
+The [WPSSO RRSSB Pro extension](https://wpsso.com/extend/plugins/wpsso-rrssb/?utm_source=wpssorrssb-readme-prereq) uses many WPSSO Core Pro plugin features and requires the [WPSSO Core Pro](https://wpsso.com/extend/plugins/wpsso/?utm_source=wpssorrssb-readme-prereq) plugin.

 <h3>Quick List of Features</h3>